-Serbia mining: Kolubara mines basin; The floods, what was affected, chronology of recovery15.
-July 2014. / Mining
+Serbia mining: Kolubara mines basin; The floods, what was affected, chronology of recovery, Mining

 During the flood wave that affected Serbia in mid-May, MB “Kolubara” suffered a great damage.
 Two Tamnava OPMs were completely submerged: “West Field” and “Veliki Crljeni”, while Field “B” and Field “D”, open pit mines in the eastern part of the mining basin, were partially flooded.